ADHD and diet

 - Mothers say it helps to convince kids and dads to do the diet, and makes teachers more supportive

-The revised Failsafe Cookbook (2007) is available from bookstore, libraries and through our website.
+The Failsafe Cookbook is available from bookstores, libraries, as an ebook and through our website.
 This book contains information about food intolerance with heaps of easy recipes and hints.
 It is especially useful if doing this diet in the long term.
 Readers say:

 - very easy to use and yummy results

 - everything we cook is out of your cookbook it has become like my bible - I even take it when I leave the house

 - when I found out that he had been lunch swapping at school I reviewed his lunch box and bought your cookbook - now he is getting enough interesting things and variety so he feels that he is not missing out!